emk/rust-musl-builder/README.md

 After modifying the image, run `./test-image` to make sure that everything works.

+## Other ways to build portable Rust binaries

+- [messense/rust-musl-cross](https://github.com/messense/rust-musl-cross) shows how to build binaries for many different architectures.
+- [japaric/rust-cross](https://github.com/japaric/rust-cross) has extensive instructions on how to cross-compile Rust applications.

 ## License

 Either the [Apache 2.0 license](./LICENSE-APACHE.txt), or the